kteender/kteender.github.io/about.md

 - digital avatar creation
 - animation tool development

 To promote my animation studio, I do tech-augmented fortune-telling.
-Fortune-telling has a rich history as interactive entertainment.
+In addition to its modern use as a tool for reflection, fortune-telling has a rich history as interactive entertainment.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 I'm in L.A.
 I come from somewhere around Champaign, Illinois.
 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--